MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-whatsapp-channel.md

 ## WhatsApp message type and 24 hours session rule

+- **Template messages:** These are the outbound messages that agents send through Twilio using one of the pre-approved templates.
+They are typically transactional messages, such as delivery alerts and appointment reminders, sent to users who have opted in to receive messages from your organization.

-- **Session messages**: According to WhatsApp, session messages are incoming messages from a customer or outgoing replies by an agent to the incoming messages, within 24 hours.
+- **Session messages:** According to WhatsApp, session messages are incoming messages from a customer or outgoing replies by an agent to the incoming messages, within 24 hours.
 A messaging session starts when agents receive a message from a customer.
 It lasts for 24 hours from the most recently received message.
 Session messages do not need to follow a template, and can include media attachments.

-- **24 hours session rule**: A messaging session starts when an agent receives a message from a customer or replies to the incoming message from the customer.
+- **24 hours session rule:** A messaging session starts when an agent receives a message from a customer or replies to the incoming message from the customer.
 When a customer sends a message, the agent has 24 hours to reply from the time the agent received it.
 However, after 24 hours, if the agent tries to send a message to the customer, an error is displayed, saying **This conversation has exceeded the 24 hour limit to respond to the customer.**

 ## End-to-end walk-through